-Although some senior citizen felines never have any toilet problems, it's good to be proactive for when any future issues may arise.
+Although some senior citizen felines never have any litter box problems, it's good to be proactive for when any future issues may arise.
 Thankfully, pet owners can be aware of the warning signs that lead to potential toilet challenges with elderly adult and senior cats.

 Cats are meticulous by nature and appreciate privacy.
 Senior felines, like some elderly people, become less patient and more particular as they age.
-Thus, cats who tolerated less-than-stellar potties as youngsters may snub the box if it's not pristine, or look for other places to "do their duty" when disturbed during the process.
+Thus, cats who may have easily tolerated less-than-stellar litter boxes as youngsters may snub the box if it's not pristine, or look for other places to urinate or defecate when disturbed during the process.

 Additionally, older cats can lose bladder tone as they age, and may not have the physical capacity to "hold it" long enough to run across the house or down the stairs without an accident; provide a litter box on each end of the house to make sure your cat can make it.

 Aging Cats With Arthritis

 Look for a plastic shirt (box-size) storage container, use the lid of the container itself, or cut down the sides of a regular box.
-Aluminum disposable bakeware that's about the size of roasting turkey may work as well, and the sides can easily be cut down.
+Aluminum disposable bakeware that's about the size of a roasting turkey pan may work as well, and the sides can easily be cut down.

-It can be tempting to simply move existing cat boxes around, but it's best to maintain original placement so "old faithful" can easily find it.
+It can be tempting to simply move existing cat boxes around, but it's best to maintain original placement so an older cat can easily find it.
 Plus, you can still add litter boxes to other areas as needed.